geodezyx.utils package

 geodezyx.utils.shell_like.walk_dir(parent_dir)

-from a main parent_dir returns files_list & dirs_list all the files and all the dirs in the parent_dir
+From a main parent_dir, returns files_list & dirs_list containing all the files and all the dirs in the parent_dir.
+Supports wildcards in the parent_dir path.

 geodezyx.utils.shell_like.write_in_file(string_to_write, outdir_or_outpath, outname='', ext='.txt', encoding='utf8', append=False)